SAP-samples/abap-platform-rap640/exercises/ex3/README.md

 ## Step 3: Enhance metadata extension

-You will now adjust the UI semantics of your Fiori elements app by enhancing the CDS metadata extension ``.
+You will now adjust the UI semantics of your Fiori elements app by enhancing the CDS metadata extension `ZC_SHOPCARTTP_###`.

 <details>
   <summary>🔵 Click to expand</summary>